griffinmacnaughtan/Sign-Buddy---Hack-The-6ix-2022/README.md

 #### Issues We Ran Into

 #### Next Steps:
 When looking forward, this project has a bright future!
-Due to our scope and time constraints, we decided to train our AI model with a limited dataset compared to our available words, as more dynamic signs were harder to track and train.
+First of all, we ran out of time to implement a practice feature, which gives the user a random word from the dataset.
+The user is then prompted to enter a sign into the webcam and tries to sign the given word.
+Next, due to our scope and time constraints, we decided to train our AI model with a limited dataset compared to our available words, as more dynamic signs were harder to track and train.
 The 12,000 instances of words in the WLASL are a perfect dataset that will be able to train a model that can handle more dynamic and complex gestures.
 This idea can also be brought to mobile devices, as it would be a fitting feature for language learning apps such as DuoLingo.

 #### References: